KLO Edmonton’s Family Law Subscription Plan

 - Drafting a court order (you must provide us with the transcript from the hearing)

 Below is a non-exhaustive list of services not included in the subscription.
 These services are provided on a set-fee basis (not hourly).
 This means that if you need us to perform any of these services, we will prepare a detailed quote in a Scope of Work detailing exactly what we will be doing along with the associated set fees.

-- Any court appearance not listed above.
-Including, but not limited to:
+- Any services not listed above, including, but not limited to: